tmacro/coredns-consulkv-plugin/README.md

 - `prefix`: Key prefix in Consul KV (default: `dns`)
 - `token`: Consul ACL token (optional)
 - `zones`: DNS zone to be handled by this plugin (can be specified multiple times)

+Just creating a zone prefix in Consul KV is not enough. \
+This plugin requires that all zones that should be handled to be defined via `zones`.

 ## Consul KV Structure